howtographql/howtographql/content/backend/graphql-js/1-getting-started.md

 - Send realtime updates to subscribed clients when a new link element is _created_
 - Send realtime updates to subscribed clients when an existing link element is _upvoted_

-> **Bonus**: there's a super useful [GraphQL Cheat Sheet](https://github.com/sogko/graphql-schema-language-cheat-sheet) for building schemas.
+> **Bonus**: There's a super useful [GraphQL Cheat Sheet](https://github.com/sogko/graphql-schema-language-cheat-sheet) for building schemas.
 Check it out!

 #### Defining the application schema